dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 available in the METplotpy repository, where the ROC diagram code is located:

-$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/roc_diagram/plot_20200507_074426.data
+$METPLOTPY_SOURCE/METplotpy/test/roc_diagram/plot_20200507_074426.data

-`$METPLOTPY_SOURCE` is the directory where you have installed the METplotpy source code.
+`$METPLOTPY_SOURCE` is the directory where you have installed the METplotpy source code (e.g. /username/myworkspace).